 Did you know that according to reports released by the National Fire Protection Association, home fires break out more than 42 times per hour in the United States?
 You did know that?
 No you didn’t.
 Anyway.
-The fact is that it’s entirely likely you will, at some point in your life, be faced with a fire you have to fight.
+The fact is that it’s entirely likely you will, at some point in your life, be faced with a fire you have to fight before the fire department can get there.
 Reacting quickly and correctly can be the difference between you looking wildly heroic and ending the night with a smirk and a Scotch … and you not having a home anymore.
 Or a smirk.

 With the right knowledge (you’ll get that here) and proper preparation (that’s on you, but: fire extinguishers … you need fire extinguishers), you’ll be ready to win the fight against fire.
 But what kind of fire will you be fighting?
 For you see, not all fires are created equal!
 (I’m not prejudiced or anything, it’s the truth.)

 Without further delay, let us now discuss a few of the most common home fires and the proper way to put ’em out!

 Some of the most common home fires flare up in the kitchen; these can also be the most dangerous.
 Flaming grease can splash onto myriad o heat sources, highly flammable gasses may be involved, and, if silent movie-era comedy has taught us anything, you’ll be holding a tray of sharp knives when the fire breaks out.
 Just make sure you keep your trash away from any heat source.